Objectives and Academic Standards

 Through the examination of live animals, artifacts and interactive demonstrations students will:

-As Sonoran Desert dwellers, we have the privilege of sharing the desert with many plants and animals.
-Some may seem unfamiliar or even a little scary.
-We’ll explore the lifestyles and beneficial roles of our animal residents and learn how to be good neighbors with wildlife.
+Sonoran Desert dwellers share the desert with many plants and animals.
+Let's explore the lifestyles and beneficial roles of some animal residents and learn how to be good neighbors with wildlife!

 Activities